TheRebelOfBabylon/tandem/README.md

 - Easy to deploy: anyone's Uncle Jim with any sliver of IT knowledge should be able to deploy a relay.
 - Easy to moderate: blocking IPs, whitelisting pubkeys, setting up specific moderation rules, all should be achievable without code knowledge.
-- Community driven: nostr's main usecase is as a global townsquare but it can also be used to create small communities.
-Tandem's main goal is to serve the latter usecase.
+- Community driven: nostr's main usecase is as a global townsquare but it can also be used to create small communities. tandem's main goal is to serve the latter usecase.

 # Roadmap